raganwald-deprecated/homoiconic/2009-03-07/surreal.md

       other.kind_of?(SurrealNumber) && not_to_the_left_of?(other) && not_to_the_right_of?(other)
     end

 Note that equality is a *defined relationship*.
 There is no monkeying around with comparing the identities of our representations in our language's implementation.
-Two instances of `SurrealNumber` in Ruby can be == each other even if they are not the same instance in memory.
-Furthermore, two instances of `SurrealNumber` in Ruby can be == each other even if they don't have the exact same representation!
+Two instances of Surreal Number in Ruby can be == each other even if they are not the same instance in memory.
+Furthermore, two instances of Surreal Number in Ruby can be == each other even if they don't have the exact same representation!

 NAUGHT or `[] ^ []` is the simplest possible number to represent.
 What is the next simplest number?
 How about `([([]^[])] ^ [])`?
 Or to put it more simply: `NAUGHT ^ []`.
 What do we know about this number?